-The New Zealand Emergency Management Assistance Team (NZ-EMAT or EMAT) is a new capability in the emergency management system, and their establishment is the Government’s response to the recommendations to establish a ‘fly-in team’ in the Technical Advisory Group’s report on better responses to natural disasters and other emergencies.
+The New Zealand Emergency Management Assistance Team (or EMAT) is a new capability in the emergency management system, and their establishment is the Government’s response to the recommendations to establish a ‘fly-in team’ in the Technical Advisory Group’s report on better responses to natural disasters and other emergencies.
 The name reflects the purpose and structure of the team which is to provide specialist capability enhancement to assist and support the affected incident controller and their incident management team manage an emergency.

-NZ-EMAT will help ensure that New Zealanders receive a consistent level of support in any emergency, wherever and whenever it happens.
+EMAT helps ensure that New Zealanders receive a consistent level of support in any emergency, wherever and whenever it happens.

-NZ-EMAT will have people with a mix of the appropriate attributes, skills and experience to go wherever required, without delay, to work with and support the local team as they manage emergencies.
+EMAT has people with a mix of the appropriate attributes, skills and experience to go wherever required, without delay, to work with and support the local team as they manage emergencies.

-NZ-EMAT offers requesting agencies:
+EMAT offers requesting agencies:

-- a self-sufficient team able to live and operate, when required, in austere post-disaster conditions.
+- a self-sufficient team able to live and operate, when required, in austere post-disaster conditions,

-- increased certainty on surge staffing, with a target operational time of 24hrs of the response being made and approved, with the ability to remain deployed for up to 14 days.
+- increased certainty on surge staffing, with a target operational time of 24 hours of the response being made and approved, with the ability to remain deployed for up to 14 days.

-The NZ-EMAT will be able to:
+The EMAT is able to: